2025年の予定

-There is a record of how the brass band was adopted in the work of the Salvation Army.
-In the early days, the Salvation Army's roadside missions were often hampered by mobs.
-One day, Charles Fry, who worked in the construction industry, and four of his family members brought brass instruments to the roadside evangelism and played hymn songs.
-The ensemble of two cornets, the euphonium and the valve trombone echoed beautifully on the street corner with brick buildings, calming people's hearts and making a great effect.
-This event is known as an important turning point in the early days of the Salvation Army and is said to have led to the subsequent development of the Salvation Army brass band.
+Records show how the brass band was adopted by the Salvation Army.
+In the early days, the Salvation Army's roadside missions were often disrupted by mobs.
+Charles Fry, who worked in construction, and four family members, brought brass instruments to a roadside evangelism event and played hymns.
+The ensemble, consisting of two cornets, a euphonium, and a valve trombone, resonated beautifully on the street corner, calming people's hearts and making a significant impact.
+This event is considered a crucial turning point in the Salvation Army's early history and is believed to have led to the subsequent development of the Salvation Army brass band.

-The Salvation Army brass band, with a few exceptions, belongs primarily to the Salvation Army corps (church), where worship, evangelism, and various other types of work are performed by appointed band members as a Christian service.
-There are 11 brass bands in the Salvation Army all over the world called "Staff Band", and it is operated by the each Territorial Headquarters.
-We also contribute to the Salvation Army's role as a member of the local community through activities such as concerts, visiting performances at social welfare facilities and hospitals, and participation in local events.
+With few exceptions, Salvation Army brass bands primarily belong to Salvation Army corps (churches), where appointed band members perform worship, evangelism, and other services as a Christian ministry.
+There are 11 brass bands worldwide called "Staff Bands," operated by their respective Territorial Headquarters.
+We also contribute to the Salvation Army's role in the local community through concerts, visits to social welfare facilities and hospitals, and participation in local events.

 Reference:

-*Brass Band of the 20th.
-Century (EGON Publication)
+*Brass Band of the 20th Century (EGON Publication)

 *British Style Brass Band Links (Website)

-The Salvation Army's musical activity resources, such as band members, musical instruments, and sheet music, all belong to the purpose of God's glory.
-As a result, JSB members are not personally rewarded for their performances or their accompanying work.
-Such a position is a kind of "amateur spirit".
-However, in terms of morale, purity of purpose, and dedication, the Japan Staff Band is required to be more than an amateur.
+The Salvation Army's musical resources, including band members, musical instruments, and sheet music, are dedicated to God's glory.
+Therefore, JSB members are not personally compensated for their performances or related work.
+This position reflects an "amateur spirit."
+However, the Japan Staff Band maintains high standards of morale, purity of purpose, and dedication, exceeding that of typical amateur groups.

 (Open-hour: 9:00〜16:30)